itayfroo/Stock_finnale_project/README.md

     - [Packages](#Requirements)

    *****************************************************************
-3. Run the app in the powershell:
+3. Run the app in the PowerShell:

     - [streamlit run codes\main.py](#)
    *****************************************************************